 Located a stones throw from its neighbouring Muirfield, on Scotland’s Golf Coast, Gullane boasts 3 golf courses on its land;

-Gullane 3 is the shortest of the courses at a Par 67.
+The shortest of the courses at a Par 67.
 In spite of its size this tricky test of golf requires strategy off every tee to negotiate the fantastic bunkering and slick greens.
+Designed by two time Open Champion Willie Park Jr, the course offers some of the best views of all three Gullane courses.
 A fun course to play for players of all abilities.

-Gullane 1 is the jewel in the golf clubs crown and has hosted a number of Open Championship Final Qualifiers.
+The jewel in the golf clubs crown.
+Has hosted a number of Open Championship Final Qualifiers.
 In 2018 The Aberdeen Asset Management Scottish Open also returned for its 2nd time.
 A true test of links golf on a Par 71, with tough Par 4’s and some of the best selection of Par 3’s on any course.
 Particularly, the 2nd hole is one of the toughest Par 4’s you’ll likely play.
 At around 400 yds, you drive into a narrow fairway set at a slight dogleg to the left.
 After you have negotiated the tee shot you are left with a long iron or fairway wood usually into the prevailing wind to a deep/ narrow green.
 An exceptional golf hole to set you on your way round an equally exceptional golf course.

 Kilspindie Golf Club